Freestyle scootering: One-piece bars

 The bars included with the first Razor and Micro scooters were created with the intent of being adjustable and portable.
 This however, also made them quite shaky and unstable when riding.
 Eventually this problem was solved by welding so-called T-bars that only consisted of a down-tube and a crossbar welded together.
+There is another type of bar, the Y-bar. this bar has a downtube, to support bars and one crossbar and is y shaped, hence the name.
 While anyone with access to a welder and steel tubes had the option to make these, the first mass production of one-piece bars were by the companies Wee Scooters, RAD and Scooter Resource.

 Metal core wheels

 Plastic core wheels was the standard wheels included with the early foldable scooters.
 Under the stress of freestyle riding the plastic spokes of these wheels would easily break.
 To combat this, hot glue was often used to fill the gaps between the spokes to increase the strength.
 This trick would increase the lifetime of the wheels, although being a tedious task.
 The introduction of the Micro metal core wheels were therefore a huge upgrade (although much pricier).
 Soon after, companies like Eagle Sport, Yak and Proto followed with their own variants of metal core wheels, both full-cores and spoked cores.
+These more modern wheels are often made out of aluminium for weight reduction.
 This in turn lead to better prices and better access to high quality wheels for the scooter community.